codelingo/docs/docs/getting-started.md

 ## Integrating the Review Flow

 Flows are used to integrate CodeLingo into your workflow.
-The Review Flow uses the comment extracted from the Tenets by the review Bot to comment on Pull Requests.
+The Review Flow uses the comment extracted from the Tenets by the review Flow to comment on Pull Requests.
 This helps teams best practices are followed by all developers on a team.

 Setting up the Review Flow on a repos is as easy as adding a new webhook on Github.